In a previous post, Want to Reach Your Goals? Here’s

 What is Self-Determination?

 Self-determination is the power or ability to make a decision for oneself without influence from outside.
 Self-determination allows people to make their own choices and feel in control of their own lives.
-They know WHY they are working toward a goal.
+They know WHY they set goal and are working toward a goal.
 Processes that show up with self-determination and intrinsic motivation include interest, enjoyment, and inherent satisfaction.
-Sounds good, right?

 To develop self-determination and

 This sounds crazy, but really, you need to give yourself permission to change your goals and not feel like a failure or a “bad” person if the goal is just not right for you.

 Or maybe the goal or resolution is something you want to achieve, but your Why’s need to be adjusted.
 I’ll give personal examples in a bit, but first I want you to look at your own goals and Why’s.

 It’s Time To Go Get Your Remember Why You Started Worksheet